MkDay/Post-Collection-Part-2/CSS_not()_pseudo-classs.md

 ```

 However, we can still use other nested pseudo-classes like below.
-It selects everything on the page except the 3rd child.

-In this case it is `<div id="second" class="not-selected">`
+The code selects everything on the page except the 3rd child.
+In this case 3rd child of the `body` is `<div id="second" class="not-selected">`

 ```css